-c.
-General Criteria f - Secondary Source Has Been Removed to the Extent Practicable - "Secondary source" is defined as petroleum-impacted soil or groundwater located at or immediately beneath the point of release from the primary source.
+4. General Criteria f - Secondary Source Has Been Removed to the Extent Practicable - "Secondary source" is defined as petroleum-impacted soil or groundwater located at or immediately beneath the point of release from the primary source.
 Unless site attributes prevent secondary source removal (e.g. physical or infrastructural constraints exist whose removal or relocation would be technically or economically infeasible), petroleum-release sites are required to undergo secondary source removal to the extent practicable as described in the policy.
 "To the extent practicable" means implementing a cost-effective corrective action which removes or destroys-in-place the most readily recoverable fraction of source-area mass.
-It is expected that most secondary mass removal efforts will be completed in one year or less.
-Following removal or destruction of the secondary source, additional removal or active remedial actions shall not be required by regulatory agencies unless (1) necessary to abate a demonstrated threat to human health or (2) the groundwater plume does not meet the definition of low threat as described in this policy.
+It is expected that most secondary source, additional removal or active remedial actions shall not be required by regulatory agencies unless (1) necessary to abate a demonstrated threat to human health or (2) the groundwater plume does not meet the definition of low threat as described in this policy.